PATEW/Genesys-Terrarium/README.md

 Genesys Terrarium is a modular ecosystem simulation created in Godot.

-Note: Most of the features written here are not implemented yet or are very basic, this is just to show the future development of the project.
+Note: Most of the features written here are not implemented yet or are still very basic, this is just to show the planned features of the project.
+This project is on indefinite hold while we finish grad school 😴😴

 ## Key Features